Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

 \section{Introduction}

-In this paper we consider backward stochastic differential equations (RBSDEs) with two reflecting barriers $L$ and $U$.
+In the present paper, we consider backward stochastic differential equations (RBSDEs) with two reflecting barriers $L$ and $U$.
 We assume merely that $L,U$ are adapted c\`adl\`ag processes such that $L^+,U^-$ are of class (D) and $L_t\le U_t$, $t\ge 0$.
-Because, in general, the barriers $L,U$ are not semimartingales and we do not assume any separation condition, to treat such equations requires extending the notion of a solution to encompass the case where the first component of the solution is a more general process then a semimartingale.
+Because, in general, the barriers $L,U$ do not satisfy Mokobodzki's condition (existence of a special semimartingale between the barriers), treating such equations requires extending the notion of a solution to encompass the case where the first component of the solution is not a semimartingale.
 One of the main novelty of the paper is that we provide such an extension.
-It is right in the sense that it coincides with the ``classical" definition (semimartingale solutions) if there exists a special semimartingale between the barriers.
-Furthermore, under reasonable assumptions on the terminal condition and the generator of the equation, one can show the existence and uniqueness of solutions, as well as useful approximation and stability results.
-Let us also stress that we consider equations on probability spaces equipped with general filtration satisfying only the usual conditions.
+We show that it is right in the sense that it coincides with the ``classical" definition (semimartingale solutions) if Mokobodzki's condition holds.
+Our generalized non-semimartingale solutions are unique under the monotonicity assumption on the generators of the equations.
+Furthermore, we show that under reasonable assumptions on the terminal condition and the generator the solutions exist and can be approximated by a penalization scheme.
+We also prove some stability result and show that there is one-to-one correspondence between the solutions and the value processes in some generalized Dynkin games (with nonlinear expectation).
+Let us also stress that in the paper we consider equations on probability spaces equipped with general filtration satisfying only the usual conditions.
 Our motivation for studying such general setting comes from applications to Dynkin games and variational inequalities.

-We now describe the content of the paper and give more information about our motivations.
-We start with a brief account of the literature on reflected BSDEs.
+Let us mention here that in \cite{HH0,HH} Hamad\`ene and Hassani introduced a definition of solution to RBSDE without Mokobodzki's condition, and proposed a technique to solve it.
+Based on this technique and definition, in the literature there appeared some further results devoted to RBSDEs without Mokobodzki's condition but, as in the first papers \cite{HH0,HH}, under rather restrictive assumptions on data (see \cite{BY,EHW,HH0,HH,HHO,HW}).
+We propose a new definition (similar in spirit) of solution to RBSDE without Mokobodzki's condition, which enables us to provide a different technique to prove its existence, uniqueness, approximation and stability that works in a general framework described below.